 As part of the registration process schools must obtain evidence that a person is eligible to attend public schools in the area.
-To be eligible for continued enrollment in IDEA, each student's parent must show proof of residency at the time of enrollment.
-Residency may be verified through observation, documentation, and other means, including, but not limited to:
+To be eligible for continued enrollment in IDEA, each student's parent/legal guardian must show proof of residency at the time of enrollment.
+Residency may be verified through documentation, and other means, including, but not limited to:

-- 1. A recently paid rent receipt, - 2.
-A current lease agreement, - 3.
-The most recent tax receipt indicating home ownership, - 4.
-A current utility bill indication the address and name of the residence occupiers,
+- 1. A current lease agreement, - 2.
+The most recent tax receipt indicating home ownership, - 3.
+A current utility bill indication the address and name of the residence occupiers, - 4.
+Children who are homeless will be provided flexibility regarding proof of residency requirements.